Quiver Schur algebras and q-Fock space: Introduction

-Let us briefly summarize the paper: \begin{itemize} \item Section \ref{q-Schur} contains preliminaries of the geometry of quiver representations needed to define the quiver Schur algebra both as a geometric convolution algebra and in terms of an action on a polynomial ring which then is related to Demazure operators in Section \ref{sec:splitmerge}.
+Let us briefly summarize the paper. \begin{itemize} \item Section \ref{q-Schur} contains preliminaries of the geometry of quiver representations needed to define the quiver Schur algebra both as a geometric convolution algebra and in terms of an action on a polynomial ring which then is related to Demazure operators in Section \ref{sec:splitmerge}.
 We connect its graded Grothendieck group with the generic nilpotent Hall algebra of the cyclic quiver. \item In Section \ref{sec:high-levels}, we discuss a generalization of this algebra using extended (or shadowed) quiver representations that will allow us to deal with higher level Fock spaces. \item In Section \ref{sec:cyclotomic-quotients}, we define cyclotomic quotients, equip them with a (graded) cellular structure and establish the isomorphism to cyclotomic $q$-Schur algebras in Section \ref{Section6}. \item In Section \ref{sec:q-fock-space}, we consider the connection of these constructions to higher representation theory, describe the categorical action of $\slehat$ on these categories, and show that they categorify $q$-Fock spaces.
 In particular, we consider the relationship between projective modules, canonical bases, and decomposition numbers. \end{itemize}

-{\bf Acknowledgment:} We thank Geordie Williamson, Michela Varagnolo, Peter Tingley, Iain Gordon and Michael Ehrig for useful input and fruitful discussions and Bernard Leclerc and Peter Littelmann for helpful comments.
+{\bf Acknowledgment:} We thank Geordie Williamson, Michela Varagnolo, Peter Tingley, Iain Gordon, Michael Ehrig, Bernard Leclerc and Peter Littelmann for useful input and fruitful discussions.
+We are in particularly grateful to Peng Shan, Vanessa Miemitz and Daniel Tubbenhauer for their careful reading and probing questions.
 We also would like to thank the Hausdorff Center for supporting B.W.'s visit to Bonn at the genesis of this work, and the organizers of the Oporto Meeting on Geometry, Topology and Physics 2010 for facilitating our collaboration.
 B.W. was supported by an NSF Postdoctoral Research Fellowship and by the NSA under Grant H98230-10-1-0199.